alienresident/style-tiles/README.md

-# Sassy Style Tiles
+# Compass Style Tiles

-### Create HTML and CSS Style Tiles with Sass & Compass
+#### Create HTML and CSS Style Tiles with Sass & Compass
+_This is the development repo for the compass extension and rubygem: [style-tiles](https://rubygems.org/gems/style-tiles)._

-**This is currently under development and is still very alpha!** Feedback is very welcome!
+**This is currently under active development** Feedback is very welcome!

+### *New* Style Tiles is now a Compass extension!
+Style Tiles has changed from a straight sass project to a compass extension.
+This makes it much easier to get started and to reuse.
+You can build a starter project using one line and start working on creating style tiles right away.

+See the **Installation** notes for details on getting started.

 ## Background

 I loved Samantha Warren's idea of [style tiles](http://styletil.es/).
 It seemed like the best answer to moving away from time-draining pixel perfect comps.
-However, as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks.
-Especially now that I am doing Responsive Web Design, I wanted to be designing in CSS and HTML.
+However, as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks to create Style Tiles.
+Especially now that
+I am doing Responsive Web Design, I wanted to be designing and thinking in CSS and HTML.
 I thought this would be a perfect project for Sass and Compass.

+At first this was a straight forward Sass p

+So here's
-So here's Sass-ified style tiles in HTML & CSS!
+Sass*-ified* style tiles in HTML & CSS!
 It's still a work in progress and I am open to ideas how to improve it.

 ## Design Philosophy